stackblitz/use-stick-to-bottom/README.md

       <ScrollToBottom />

-      {/* This component calls uses `useStickToBottomContext` to scroll to bottom when the user enters a message */}
+      {/* This component uses `useStickToBottomContext` to scroll to bottom when the user enters a message */}
       <ChatBox />
     </StickToBottom.Scroll>
   );